seregawe/onvif_improved/README.md

   smooth_move_right(timeout) - smoothly moves camera to the right with speed up and slow down, continuously till timeout is reached

+  speed_up(interval, steps, direction) - Increases velocity with selected interval in selected amount of steps to the selected direction

+  slowdown(interval, steps, direction) - Decreases velocity with selected interval in selected amount of steps to the selected direction.

-This repo works with camera .52!
+This repo works with camera .52 by default!